 2Upon company placement, after auditions, you will receive a contract via e-mail, that will include your detailed contract (with a returnable portion) that fully explains fees, payment plan and a description of what the fees include, and do not include.
 Company fees are inclusive fees that are broken into monthly installments.
-These payments will be remitted in separate installments over at least 8 months, the first being due the at the beginning of june.
+These payments will be remitted in separate installments over at least 8 months, the first being due the at the beginning of June.
 You will also receive (VIA e-mail) a summer class schedule with the appropriate and required classes indicated for your dancer.
 Later, you will receive a fall class schedule indicating the required technique classes and rehearsal classes for your dancer, as well as fall tuition information.
-DC attemps to send a tentative fall schedule before contacts are due back, however, the finalized official fall schedule is not able to be sent until early July.
-Official information on the mandatory AMP summer intensive hosted at DC for all Company Dancers (see below) will be e-mailed to you as well.

-NO. There are many factors that are considered before placing a dancer on a company, but the primary deciding factor is skill/ ability.
-Age does play a some role in decision making.
-Because a dancer is 12 years old, for instance, this does not necessarily mean that all other dancers on the company with which she/he is placed will all be of the same age; Some may be younger, some may be older.
-If offered a position on a company, the dancer will be placed where the staff feels She/he is best suited in terms of technical skill and overall performance ability.
+NO. There are many factors that are considered before placing a dancer on a company, but the primary deciding factor is ability.
+For instance, because a dancer is 12 years old, this does not necessarily mean that all other dancers on the company with which she/he is placed will all be of the same age; some may be younger, some may be older.
+If offered a position on a company, the dancer will be placed where the staff feels she/he is best suited in terms of technical skill and overall performance ability.

 YES.
-In addition to our competitive events, all company group numbers, duet/trios (and the solos of graduating seniors) are showcased in our year end spring performance held at Furman University’s McAlister Auditorium (typically in mid- Late May/ early june).
-We also set a DC Company production number specifically for the Spring Performance to further showcase our company!
-The additional cost of recital participation will be explained in your contract, but it is approximately $150.00 in total
+In addition to our competitive events, all company group numbers, duet/trios (and the solos of graduating seniors) are showcased in our year end spring performance held at Furman University’s McAlister Auditorium (typically in early May).
+We also set a DC Company production number specifically for the recital to further showcase our company!
+The additional cost of recital participation will be explained in your contract, but it is approximately $150.00

 We participate in 4 mandatory events a year.
-1 convention/competition (a weekend of classes and competition- this MAY require travel to the Charlotte/Atlanta/Columbia area) and 3 local competitions (Greenville/ Spartanburg) as a company.
-The competitive season typically begins in February/March.
-We also offer additional/optional events for soloists, trios or small groups that may be interested (these events are at extra cost).
+1-2 convention/competition (a weekend of classes and competition- this MAY require travel to the Charlotte/Atlanta/Columbia area) and 2-3 local competitions (Greenville/ Spartanburg) as a company.
+We also send out additional/optional events for soloists, trios or small groups that are interested in doing more events (these events are at extra cost)

-Parents will be provided with the tentative event schedule, as well as choreography dates and cost through email as soon as we have them aligned.
-We try to send out choreography dates/ choreography fees at least 3 weeks out from when choreography for that number is to take place.
-As always, DC is very diligent in keeping our parents and dancers “in the loop” and will communicate ALL important “need to know” dates and information via e-mail.
+Parents will be provided with the tentative event schedule, through email as soon as we have them aligned.
+DC is very diligent in keeping our parents and dancers “in the loop” and will communicate ALL important “need to know” dates and information via e-mail.
 You typically will know your competition schedule for the season by the end of September, maybe sooner!
 Our first mandatory event is typically in February/March